akcodes01/SG-XNet/README.md

 # 📜 License

-This repository is provided for **research and academic showcase purposes only**.

 All rights to the research content remain with the respective authors unless otherwise stated.

 ---

 # ⚠️ Disclaimer

-This repository shares only the conceptual framework, methodology, architecture, and summarized experimental findings of SG-XNet.

 The implementation, trained models, datasets, and complete manuscript are intentionally withheld while the work progresses through the publication process.